Skip to main content

 Access Setup

 WildFly does not use standard JMX/RMI.
-It exposes JMX through its management interface on port 9990 using the remote+http protocol.
-This requires a management user and the WildFly client JAR.
+It exposes JMX through its management interface on port 9990 using the remote+http protocol, which requires a management-realm user and the WildFly client JAR.

 Create a Management User

-WildFly's management interface is bound to localhost by default.
-For Docker or remote access, bind to all interfaces:
+WildFly binds the management interface to localhost by default.
+For Docker or remote access, bind it to all interfaces:

 Start WildFly with remote management